Wikia/guidelines/APIDesign/README.md

 should not rely on an image thumbnail format that they can manipulate to change the size of the thumbnail.
 This creates a tight coupling between the client, the URI format, and the server and breaks the client-server constraint of REST.

+As a corollary to the above, all resources must be reachable by traversing links from the root of the application.

 ### Representations and Media Types